kimmobrunfeldt/nap/README.md

 # Nap

-Nap provides simple and easy way to request HTTP API resources.
+*Nap* provides simple and easy way to request HTTP API resources.

-After coding a few HTTP API wrapper classes, I decided to code Nap.
-With Nap, you don't need to create methods for every single resource in the API.
+After coding a few HTTP API wrapper classes, I decided to code *Nap*.
+With *Nap*, you don't need to create methods for every single resource in the API.

 **Bad**